tsalb/lwc-utils/README.md

 ## DialogService

-This component is composed inside `DialogServiceHandler` and provides it with the public methods for creating modals via Aura's `overlayLibrary`.
+This component is composed inside `MessageServiceHandler` and provides it with the public methods for creating modals via Aura's `overlayLibrary`.

-Primarily used by `messageService` for message publishing, `DialogServiceHandler` receives the subscription and delegates to this component.
+Primarily used by `messageService` for message publishing, `MessageServiceHandler` receives the subscription and delegates to this component.

 It is not recommended to use this component directly.